michael-beebe/cs5379-parallel-processing/project5/README.md

 - **Aggregation of Results**: Uses `MPI_Reduce` to gather computed forces from all processes to the master process.
 - **Result Printing**: The master process prints the final aggregated force values.

-### Overall Workflow and Parallelism
-- The main function sets up the MPI environment and distributes particle data across all processes.
-- The `force_calc` function performs the core computation, leveraging parallel processing to calculate forces.
-Each process handles a subset of the data, contributing to the overall computation.
-- The program demonstrates efficient parallel computation by dividing the workload and using MPI functions for data distribution and result aggregation.

 ### Achieving Load Balancing
 Load balancing achieved by the following equation in order to distribute the rows equally between the processes:
 - Part 1: